wawo00/DOC_UPSDK_EN/source/Layabox-Js/laya02_1_sample_init.md

 ## Initial SDK

 Only used Xcode engineering  as an example for explanation.
 If you are using other projects, please refer to Xcode engineering operation.
-Sorry for any inconvenience.

 The UPLTV SDK is very simple to initialize.

 ### Initial UPSDK